-Let me start by thanking the people of this great country for giving me the opportunity to address this honourable House for the first time as President of the Republic of Sierra Leone.
-My victory is not only for myself or the Sierra Leone People's Party, but also for the people of this great nation.
-This historic victory demonstrates the advancement that the people of Sierra Leone has made in consolidating our nascent democracy.
+Let me start by thanking the people of this great nation for giving me the opportunity to address this Honourable House for the first time as President of the Republic of Sierra Leone.
+My victory is not only for myself or my party; the Sierra Leone People's Party, but also for the people of this great nation; Sierra Leone.
+This historic victory demonstrates the advancement that the people of this country have made in consolidating our nascent democracy.